relaxdiego/aircraft/examples/terminus/README.md

 Given
 -----

-* Ubiquiti EdgeOS remote as the temporary DHCP server for an L2 network that has a route to the Internet with SSH key auth enabled
+* Ubiquiti EdgeOS providing an L2 network separate from your home network but provides a gateway allowing connected devices to get to the Internet.
+  SSH key auth should also be enabled

 * Synology DSM OS remote as the PXE server with the following services enabled:
   * SSH (key auth enabled)